kasbench/globeco-portfolio-service/documentation/http-metrics-implementation-guide-python.md

 """
 Monitoring and observability module for GlobeCo microservices.

-This module provides standardized HTTP metrics collection using Prometheus.
+This module provides standardized HTTP metrics collection using both Prometheus (for /metrics endpoint) and OpenTelemetry (for collector export).

+CRITICAL: When using OpenTelemetry Collector, you MUST implement both systems to ensure metrics appear in your monitoring infrastructure.
 """

 import time